 Structs let us create custom types that are meaningful for our domain.
 By using structs, we can keep associated pieces of data connected to each other and name each piece to make our code clear.
 Methods let us specify the behavior that instances of our structs have, and associated functions let us namespace functionality that is particular to our struct without having an instance available.

-Structs aren’t the only way we can create custom types, though; let’s turn to the enum feature of Rust and add another tool to our toolbox.
+But structs aren’t the only way we can create custom types: let’s turn to Rust’s enum feature to add another tool to our toolbox.